edgarkech/leaf_shutter/README.md

 - added controller case (buttons currently missing!)
 - some SCAD code consolidation in progress
 - re-created the STLs to match the current SCAD files

+Update 2021-01-30:
+- modified all direct shutter .scad files to use the config.scad as configuration file.
+This makes scaling up/down easier and helps getting proper/fitting/consistent parts.
+Please be aware that there might be some bugs, as I didn't recreate, test and print all changed STLs.